Queen delighted to be immortalised as a Barbie doll

 Queen Camilla has been immortalised as a Barbie doll and joked it had made her look 50 years younger.

-Camilla was presented with the toy, dressed in her outfit, in recognition of her work supporting the Women Of The World (Wow) festival as its president.
+Camilla was presented with the toy, dressed in her outfit, in recognition of her work supporting the Women Of The World (Wow) Foundation as its president.

 She held the miniature version of herself during a Buckingham Palace event celebrating Wow and quipped: “You’ve taken about 50 years off my life – we should all have a Barbie.”